 While CrashCourse’s YouTube channel is typically associated with lectures on topics like biology and literature, there’s also a regular series on computer science that looks into everything from the history of computing to, yes, artificial intelligence and machine learning.
 This video on ML helps to demystify a typical ML pipeline and includes a solid overview of some of the more common machine learning algorithms, like support-vector machines.
 The style of video tutorials that CrashCourse has developed makes for an interesting and easy-to-understand explanation of important and typically complicated concepts.

 It’s easy to copy and paste code into your notebooks, but to get to the next level, understanding the underlying intuitions behind some of the most common algorithms you might use in the real world is of absolute importance.
 Harrison Kinsley of sentdex manages to balance clear explanations of complex concepts with a tutorial rundown of how the code for an algorithm can be created and further tweaked for improvement—all within the span of 10-20 minutes per video.
-His series on machine learning explores common algorithms, like K-nearest neighbors, in order to develop a strong foundation in building ML algorithms.
+His series on machine learning explores common algorithms, like K-nearest neighbors, in order to develop a strong foundation for building ML algorithms.

 If you’re interested in more formal and structured machine learning lectures, CS50 is a popular channel that uploads talks from Harvard University’s “introduction to the intellectual enterprises of computer science and the art of programming.”
 This lecture on machine learning covers some of the most important base concepts, such as vector space and how it links to machine learning in terms of the analysis and further processing of unstructured data.
 It even includes an overview of the basics of Python (a very popular language in the field of data science and machine learning) and introduces the main functions and features of this powerful and increasingly common high-level programming language.